uiceds/project-triples/manuscript.md

   <strong>Figure 15:</strong> Correlation matrix created using the original dataset.
 </p>

-As can be seen from the figure above, the highest correlation appears between Total_Duration and CO2_Emitted (US Ton), the depenent variable.
+As can be seen from the figure above, the highest correlation appears between Total_Duration and CO2_Emitted (US Ton), the dependent variable.
 This makes sense, of course, because the longer the plane is in flight, the more $CO_2$ will be emitted.

 In order to question this highly suspicious result, we divided the original dependent variable, CO2_Emitted (US Ton), by Total_Duration to create a new dependent variable called CO2_Emitted/Hour.
 We created a second decision tree and plotted the actual and predicted values, as seen in Figure 15.
 We then noticed the appearance of two clusters, which indicates that there must be a variable(s) that is causing a binomial distribution.
 The $R^2$ value for the second decision tree was  0.99, which is lower than the original but still very close to perfect.
 The RMSE value was also very low, at 0.0034.